tobbik/lua-t/docs/Loop.rst

   - ``evport()`` Solaris
   - ``cpio``     Windows (inspiration from Microsoft redis port)

+Only ``epoll()`` and ``select()`` are currently implemented.
+As soon as I get my hands on a Mac I will implement ``kqueue``.
 Where ``t.Loop`` differs significantly from redis is the handling of slots for descriptors to be watched.
-In redis the user is responsible to not add a file/socket descriptor to the loop which has a higher descriptor number then the slot capacity of the loop and the user must resize the loop (which uses realloc()) manually because the slots are managed as a fixed size array.  ``t.Loop`` uses a Lua table instead which is garbage collected by Lua itself.
+In redis, the user is responsible to not add a file/socket descriptor to the loop which has a higher descriptor number then the slot capacity of the loop and the user must resize the loop (which uses realloc()) manually because the slots are managed as a fixed size array.
+``t.Loop`` uses a Lua table instead which is garbage collected by Lua itself.
 There are some performance implications but in the interest of easier handling this implementation is much preferable.
 It keeps ``t.Loop`` in the spirit of Lua as a scripting language where the user shall not be concerned with those kind of aspects.
 On a technical level, ``t.Loop`` sets